-On November 3, 2015, Vote Against the Infrastructure Sales Surtax Referendum (Penny Sales Tax Renewal), because the ordinance is badly written, and you don’t want to give the politicians a blank check.
+On November 3, 2015, Vote Against the Infrastructure Sales Surtax Referendum (Penny Sales Tax), because the referendum is badly written and you don’t want to give the politicians a blank check.
 Let’s make them do it right—the ordinance should only be used for new schools, roads, and utilities while protecting Lake County taxpayers and workers.

 Donate to The Right Side